erc6900/reference-implementation/README.md

 Reference implementation for [ERC-6900](https://eips.ethereum.org/EIPS/eip-6900).
 It is an early draft implementation.

-The implementation includes an upgradable modular account with two plugins (`SingleOwnerPlugin` and `TokenReceiverPlugin`).
+The implementation includes an upgradable modular account with two plugins (`SingleSignerValidation` and `TokenReceiverPlugin`).
 It is compliant with ERC-6900 with the latest updates.

 ## Important Callouts